Introduction

 Reversing an array

-Want to switch the order of elements of an array?
-Simply use the reverse()
+Want to reverse the order of elements of an array?
+Well, for this you need the reverse()

 method.